-How to register a reservoir, appoint a panel engineer, produce a flood plan and report an incident.
+How to register a reservoir, appoint a panel engineer, produce a flood plan, prepare an inspection information pack and report an incident.

 You must meet certain requirements if you own or operate a reservoir, or intend to build one.

-There are also extra requirements for reservoirs that the Environment Agency decides are high risk (reservoirs where an uncontrolled release of water could put people’s lives at risk).
+There are also extra requirements for reservoirs that the Environment Agency decides are high risk.
+These are reservoirs where an uncontrolled release of water could put people’s lives at risk.
 The Environment Agency will tell you if your reservoir is high risk after you’ve registered it.

-You could be prosecuted if you don’t comply with these requirements.
+You could be prosecuted if you do not comply with these requirements.

 Build or modify a reservoir

-You must tell the Environment Agency if you intend to build, bring back into use or alter a reservoir that holds or has the potential to hold 25,000 cubic metres or more of water above ground level.
-This is the equivalent of 10 Olympic swimming pools.
+You must tell the Environment Agency if you intend to build, bring back into use or alter a large raised reservoir.

 Register a reservoir

-You don’t have to register a reservoir with a capacity of under 25,000 cubic metres of water above ground level.
+You do not have to register a reservoir with a capacity of under 25,000 cubic metres of water above ground level.